What is a Reverse Mortgage Loan?

 Can You Get Out of a Reverse Mortgage?

-Do you want out of your reverse mortgage because you realized you can get a better deal elsewhere?
+Do you want out of your reverse mortgage because you realized you could get a better deal elsewhere?

-Or did you come to the belated conclusion that you really don’t need the funds from a reverse mortgage to live on?
+Or did you conclude that you don't need the funds from a reverse mortgage to live on?

-Maybe you have buyer’s remorse and find that the terms of the reverse mortgage are just not right for you.
+Maybe you have buyer's remorse and find that the reverse mortgage terms are just not right for you.

 It's possible that you can get out of a reverse mortgage anytime and, best of all, without penalty.
 Here's how to do it.

-You have a 3 day right to get out of a reverse mortgage after you receive your loan documents with no costs even after you sign.
+You have a three-day right to get out of a reverse mortgage with no costs after you receive your loan documents, even after you sign.

-To get rid of your commitment, you can do so anytime and again with no costs to you by refinancing into a traditional or conventional loan, paying off with other funds, or simply selling your home.
+To get rid of your commitment, you can do so anytime and again with no costs by refinancing into a traditional loan, paying off with other funds, or simply selling your home.

 Refinancing your existing reverse mortgage into a new reverse mortgage with a lower interest rate will give you enough funds to pay off the initial reverse mortgage.

-However, you will be faced with more high-priced closing costs if you refinance or take out a new loan.
+However, you will face higher closing costs if you refinance or take out a new loan.

-If you can’t afford to repay your loan in one lump sum, you can make partial prepayments to reduce the funds owed later on.
-And you may able to do this without your lender charging you a penalty.
+If you can't afford to repay your loan in one lump sum, you can make partial prepayments to reduce the funds owed later on.
+You may do this without your lender charging you a penalty.

-There are many more reasons why you would want to be freed from a reverse mortgage.
+You would want to be freed from a reverse mortgage for many more reasons.
 Below are the top disadvantages of a reverse mortgage.

 Disadvantages of a Reverse Mortgage

-Borrowing against the equity in your home means you’ll increase your amount of debt and decrease the funds you ultimately receive.
+Borrowing against the equity in your home means you'll increase your debt and decrease the funds you ultimately receive.

-If you don’t make payments to your loan, the loan balance will increase over time as interest accumulates.
+If you don't pay your loan, the loan balance will increase as interest accumulates.

-You may not be able to pass your home to your heirs without them having to pay a cost.
+You may not be able to pass your home to your heirs without them paying a cost.

 Your loan can come due if you fail to follow the responsibilities of the loan, including keeping the home in good shape and order and paying your property taxes and homeowners insurance.